genricoloni/Blueberry/README.md

  NOTE: if you wanna contribute, please, read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## IMPORTANT NOTE ON SPOTIFY API SHUTDOWN

+Spotify has UNILATERALLY changed its API policy, shutting down the possibility to reach certains endpoint for applications that hasn't been verified by Spotify itself.
+Here's the official statement: [Spotify API Policy](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api).
+As you can read in the [Spotify Community Thread](https://community.spotify.com/t5/Spotify-for-Developers/Changes-to-Web-API/td-p/6540414), no one is happy with these changes, and I can only agree with them.

 ## Images

 There are 6 modes: Album Cover, Gradient (up-down and center-out), Blurred, Waveform, Controller and Lyric card.
 From now, you can choose which one to use by setting them using the `settings` command in the CLI.
 Here are some examples: